ray-project/ray/doc/source/serve/index.rst

 - **Framework Agnostic**: Use the same toolkit to serve everything from deep learning models built with frameworks like :ref:`PyTorch <serve-pytorch-tutorial>`, :ref:`Tensorflow, and Keras <serve-tensorflow-tutorial>`, to :ref:`Scikit-Learn <serve-sklearn-tutorial>` models, to arbitrary business logic.
-- **Python First**: Configure your model serving with pure Python code--no more YAML or JSON configs.
+- **Python First**: Configure your model serving with pure Python code---no more YAML or JSON configs.

 As a library, Ray Serve enables: